Frías, Province of Burgos: Duke of Velasco or Frias Castle

-On the top of “La Muela” hill, its strategic position provides a privileged view of the valley and the bridge19.8M over Ebro River.
+On the top of “La Muela” hill, its strategic position provides a privileged view of the valley and the bridge, 20m above the Ebro River.
 It is one of the most remarkable rock castles of Spain.

-The first mention to the castle dates back 867.
-What can be seen today was built in the last years of the 12th century and beginning of the 13th century, under the reign of Alfonso VIII.
+The first mention of the castle dates back to 867.
+What can be seen today was built in the last years of the 12th century and the beginning of the 13th century, under the reign of Alfonso VIII.
 The castle has a main defensive function.
-The tower keep is detached of the rest of the castle, with its own defensive system.
+The tower keep is detached from the rest of the castle, with its own defensive system.

 A bridge over the moat (originally a drawbridge) gives access to the main door.
-Defense is based on the strategic location of the tower keep on the top of a big rock.
+The castle's defense is based on the strategic location of the tower keep on the top of a big rock.
 High walls with battlements and arrow-holes protect the entire castle.
-Around the parade ground, rest of the original buildings like barns or cellars can be found.
+Around the parade ground, the rest of the original buildings, such as barns and cellars, can be found.

-The tower keep can be visited, and from its top visitors can find the best views of the city and its environment.
+The tower keep can be visited, and from its top visitors can find excellent views of the city and its environment.
 This tower has partially collapsed at least three times in history, last time in 1830, with a death toll of 30 people.
-This event was related with the explosion of the wall by the French army under Napoleon.
+This event was related to the explosion of the wall by the French army under Napoleon.